keptn/tutorials/site/tutorials/keptn-azure-devops.md

 1. Create project with Keptn CLI.

-    1. Option 1: Link it to a Github repository (make sure to change the `git-user`, `git-remote-url`, and `git-token` to your own values).
+    1. Option 1: Link it to a Azure DevOps Git repository (make sure to change the `git-user`, `git-remote-url`, and `git-token` to your own values).
+    **Important**: we are using the Git config repo that we created in the first step of this page and NOT the one that we imported.
+Remove the User from the URL before passing it to Keptn - in more detail remove the part between https:// and dev.azure.com.
+For example, in the picture below the correct URL would be https://dev.azure.com/YOUR-ORG/keptn-qualitygate/_git/keptn-qualitygate.
+Also, make sure to use the correct token.
         ```
-        keptn create project sockshop --shipyard=./shipyard.yaml --git-user=youruser --git-remote-url=https://github.com/youruser/your-sockshop.git --git-token=XXXXX
+        keptn create project sockshop --shipyard=./shipyard.yaml --git-user=youruser --git-remote-url=https://dev.azure.com/YOUR-ORG/keptn-qualitygate/_git/keptn-qualitygate --git-token=XXXXX
         ```
-    1. Option 2: Do not link it to a Github repository (you can just copy paste)
+    1. Option 2: Do not link it to a Git repository (you can just copy paste but the config repo won't be visible in your Azure Git repo)
         ```
         keptn create project sockshop --shipyard=./shipyard.yaml
         ```